xuesixi/clox/readme.md

 Only values have callable properties `hash` and `equal` can be used as keys in maps.

-* `hash(): int`
+* `hash(): Int`
-* `equal(another_value): bool`
+* `equal(another_value): Bool`

  The map stores hash values of keys internally and expect they never change.

-The builtin equality test functions for `int, float, bool, nil, string` are based on "value."
+The builtin equality test functions for `Int, Float, Bool, Nil, String` are based on "value."
 Other builtin types like function, module, class, array, and map are based on reference.

 If you want a user-defined class to be used as the key, you have to implement its `hash` and `equal` manually.
 A user-defined class **does not** have default `hash` and `equal` implementations.